60 Herd athletes land in transfer portal

 On Thursday, the NCAA made the new rule official, announcing the Division I Council had voted to approve a plan that will allow all college athletes to transfer one time as an undergraduate without having to sit out a season.

-Athletic Director Mike Hamrick said each athlete that has chosen to leave Marshall completes and exit survey.
-One member of the Board of Governors asked if those surveys would ever be mad public, but Hamrick maintained that the reason for their decisions should stay between the athlete and the coach.
+Athletic Director Mike Hamrick said each athlete that has chosen to leave Marshall completes an exit survey.
+One member of the Board of Governors asked if those surveys would ever be made public, but Hamrick maintained that the reason for their decisions should stay between the athlete and the coach.

 Head football coach Charles Huff, in his brief time at Marshall, said rarely has he seen a student transfer because of disdain toward the university or football program, but that those decision rest heavy on other factors.